Spanish–Ottoman Wars: Total war (1560–1574): Djerba, Malta, Lepanto, and Tunis

-The Ottoman Empire's transfer of the war to the Western Mediterranean from 1542 onwards and the devastating attacks of the Ottoman navy on the lands of Spain and its dependencies every year caused the Spanish Empire to turn its attention entirely to the struggle there and appeal to Pope Paul IV.
-Upon the Pope's call, the Holy Alliance armada of approximately 200 ships, consisting of warships from the Papacy, Genoa, Malta, Naples-Sicily and Savoy, in addition to Spain, targeted Tripoli, the base of Turgut Reis, who had caused the greatest destruction to Spanish lands between 1551 and 1559 (February 20, 1560).
-In response, the armada, which headed for the island of Djerba for logistical reasons, captured it and built a fortress, but was forced into battle with the Ottoman fleet under the joint command of Piyale Pasha and Turgut Reis, which reached the island on May 11.
-While the Ottoman navy won a great victory in the Battle of Djerba, the Crusader armada lost half of its ships and suffered between 9 and 18,000 deaths and 5,000 prisoners.
-Spanish Admiral D. Alvaro de Sande, who took over command of the Holy Alliance armada after Genoese Admiral Giovanni Andrea Doria withdrew from the battlefield, was among the prisoners.
+The Ottoman Empire's relocation of the war to the Western Mediterranean from 1542 onwards, along with the devastating attacks of the Ottoman Navy on the lands of Spain and its dependencies each year, caused the Spanish Empire to turn its attention fully to the struggle there and to appeal to Pope Paul IV.
+In response to the Pope's call, the Holy Alliance armada of approximately 200 ships—consisting of warships from the Papacy, Genoa, Malta, Naples-Sicily and Savoy, in addition to Spain—targeted Tripoli; it was the base of Turgut Reis, who had caused the most destruction to Spanish lands between 1551 and 1559 (20 February 1560).
+In response to Reis, the armada, which headed for the island of Djerba for logistical reasons, captured it and built a fortress; however, the armada was forced into battle with the Ottoman fleet under the joint command of Piyale Pasha and Turgut Reis, which reached the island on 11 May.
+While the Ottoman Navy won a major victory in the Battle of Djerba, the Crusader armada lost half of its ships, and it suffered 9–18,000 deaths and 5,000 prisoners.
+Spanish Admiral D. Álvaro de Sande, who assumed command of the Holy Alliance armada after Genoese Admiral Giovanni Andrea Doria withdrew from the battlefield, was among these prisoners.